Buccal cirri: Structure

 Cirri, plural for cirrus, are small, filament-like appendages that act like tentacles.
 Tentacles are elongated appendages from the cephalic region of organisms that aid in sensory and locomotive abilities.
 Buccal cirri extend from the oral hood on the anterior portion of the organism.
 The buccal cirri possess receptors, some of which are believed to be mechanoreceptors.
 Mechanoreceptors are sensory receptors on the surface of the body.
 The presence of external particles can be detected by an organism possessing buccal cirri due to the sensory abilities associated with the mechanoreceptors.
 Additionally, the touch and pressure sensory receptors aid in the mechanical sorting of food particles.
-Chemical sorting of particles occur through the use of chemoreceptors, which are believed to be present within the buccal cirri structure.
+Chemical sorting of particles occurs through the use of chemoreceptors, which are believed to be present within the buccal cirri structure.
 Food and fluid particles passing through buccal cirri are sorted using chemoreceptors, which respond to chemical stimuli.
 Responses to stimuli are sent to higher order processing centers like the brain and nerve cord.
 The transmission of signals to higher order processing centers allows the organism to become aware of what type of particles are in and around the mouth.

 Function

 Buccal cirri function as a food processing organ that is used to prevent larger particles from entering the oral hood.
-The buccal cirri does this by working with the velar tentacles to create a comb like feeding appendage that sifts the particles that are entering via the water stream.
+Buccal cirri perform this function alongside velar tentacles to create a comb like feeding appendage that sifts the particles that are entering via the water stream.
 This allows the smaller particles to continue through to the oral hood while the larger ones are brushed away.
-The buccal cirri surround the buccal cavity in a ring like structure.
+The buccal cirri surround the buccal cavity in a ring-like structure.
 They are thought to have chemoreceptors and mechanoreceptors that help detect food particles in the passing water stream.